-Voting in Person at the Meeting.
-If you are a Voting Shareholder as of the Record Date and attend the annual meeting, you may vote in person at the meeting.
-If your shares of voting common stock are held in "street name" and you wish to vote in person at the meeting, you will need to obtain a proxy from the broker, bank or other nominee that holds your shares of voting common stock of record.
+Voting Virtually at the Meeting.
+If you are a Voting Shareholder as of the Record Date and attend the annual meeting, you may vote virtually at the meeting using your control number.
+If your shares of voting common stock are held in "street name" and you wish to vote virtually at the meeting, you will need to obtain a proxy from the broker, bank or other nominee that holds your shares of voting common stock of record.